project-ananke/research/research-notes/Area 4/Area 4.md

  - This concludes the notes taken on the text.
 It would do us some good to further investigate the list located above.

+## The Emergence of Thought -- Donald Davidson:

+  - The text describes emergence almost as a type of occurence that is dependant on time.
+It notes that fundemental physics *existed* first, followed *much much* later by phemonena such as conciousness, life, etc.

+  - There is a difference between a belief and a judgment; a belief involves recognizing what is fact, recognizing what perception is itself, and recognizing that you may be wrong.
+A judgment, however, involves logical and rational thinking.
+That being said, a dog may have a belief but does not have the ability of judgement.

+  - An animal may recognize lets say a cat, but it cannot comprehend the concept of a cat.

+  - Beliefs themselves musnt contradict eachother, lest they form irrationality, the inverse is also true.

+	   - I note this as it is important to understand that you need to have a properly defined set of concepts in order to grasp new ones.
+The concepts and beliefs and values then cause intentions.
+These intentions can flesh themselves out as requests; one may want an apple and may say as such, but all this is them *wishing* for something abstract to come true.
+I will note that these intentions have their own reason, with these reason emerging from one's beliefs and values.

+	   - This being an emergent system essentially describes actions as being derived from what we think would grant us the most value.
+This is describes within *Decision Theory* a theory that can't really be tested by answers to our intuitions.

+  - Beliefs, desires, and all this stuff are all interdependant, the text articutlates this best:

+	    "There are, as I have argued, no beliefs without many related beliefs, no beliefs without desires, no desires without beliefs, no intentions without both beliefs and desires.
+Conceptually, actions themselves belong to the realm of the mental, for a piece of behavior counts as an action only if there is some description under which it is intentional, and so can be explained as done for a reason."

+  - Most of the consequences, even "unintentional" ones, are still the result of intention.
+One may mistakingly throw a ball to the wrong target, however, under the emergent description of action, this action emerged from things like thought, intention, beliefs, reason, etc. So fundementally it was completely by chance; I suppose you can then say that mistakes and consequences are not *strongly emergent*.

+  - One should note the difficulity of describing complex behaviors given the emergence of thought.
+A prime example is language, as in the case with the disgusting and horrendous experiments of teaching monkeys sign language, you cannot actually describe what they are saying without acknowleding context.
+They simply speak, it has no meaning.
+However, when a human speaks, it implicitely contains the thoughts and the intentions of the speaker.
+The text states that a problem within developmental psychology is the inbetween stuff, that is, if you were to half a half developed mind as with infants, there is not really a way to describe specifically the underlying conceptual mechanics of what is actually going on within their minds.
+What the text is actually trying to say with its remarks on the lack of the descriptive power within language doesnt make a whole lot of sense to be if I am being honest.

+  - There is something described as *triangulation* or some three way interaction.
+It essentially describes the seemingly complex behavior of animals.
+One may see something like a school of fish or a flock of birds and attribute it to cognitive thinking and or language.
+Or perhaps one may see the example of an African bird, of which I dont know the species, that would colloberate with hunter to extract honey; the dynamic is this: bird finds honey, bird cannot extract said honey, hunter know the patter of the bird, hunter seek out the bird, hunter extracts the honey and they both share.
+This seems quite like intelligent behavior but it is not.
+There is no complex thought going on within the minds of these animals.
+It can all be attributed to the learned reaction of the relationship with itself, some object, and the enviroment.
+Or so I read from the text atleast.

+  - After this the text just talks about some of the structure of language and descriptions in general.
+When we describe something, we often describe it in terms of values and relative comparisons.
+Within more abstract things, they are compared with language.
+I suppose this is necassary to understand as language allows us to further formulate thoughts, language is absolutely essential to the emergence of thought.

 ## referances:

 - Sabine Hossenfelder - What is emergence?
 What does "emergent" mean?